eleanorcox/Dissertation_Code/README.md

 ## Videos
 Follow [this link](https://drive.google.com/drive/folders/1fxyfG2KJZksDpBAxe8l9u_PKlUjSoW0b) to find a number of videos showing the animations in action.
 There is a README in this folder further explaining the contents of each video.
 For a highlight reel, see `0_full_demo.mp4`.

 **UPDATE SEPT 2024:** This link is dead, apologies.
-I am currently searching for my backup copies of these videos, and will re-upload if I can find them.
+I am currently searching for my backup copies of these videos and will re-upload if I can find them.
+There are some images in my dissertation, albeit woefully few.
+If you have access to Maya you should be able to run the scenes in `maya_scenes` and see the output animations for yourself.

 ## Further Reading
 For a more in-depth look at the work I completed, please see `Dissertation.pdf` in the root directory of this repo.
 In particular, the Executive Summary gives a high-level look at the work undertaken in this project.